 Ensure you have the Office 365 Group IDs for syncing.
 To find the full names of the desired group, run the following PowerShell command in a connected remote PowerShell session to Office 365:

 Get-Group | Select-Object Name, DistinguishedName | fl

-1. In MobileIron Core Admin Portal, go to Services > Sentry.

-2. Click on the Edit icon for the Integrated Sentry.
-The Edit Integrated Sentry window appears.
+- 1. In Core Admin Portal, go to Services > Sentry. - 2.
+Click on the Edit icon for the Integrated Sentry.